davidmam/2013-12-16-dundee/Python/python_testing.md

 * Saves time.
 * Gives confidence that code does what we want and expect it to.
 * Promotes trust that code, and so research, is correct.
+* Mirrors your documentation.
+Documentation provides the promise of what the code will do.
+Tests provide the proof.

 ## Links